akai7000/clmx/README.md

    - Tutorial
    - [Function Reference](https://github.com/akai7000/mxcl/blob/master/FUNCTIONS.md)
    - mxcl website
+   - Solve problems with mxcl

 ### Support or Contact

-Do you have a suggestion on how to improve **ak-matrix**?
+Do you have a suggestion on how to improve **mxcl**?
 Found a bug you want to report?
-Please visit the [Issues](https://github.com/andrei12/ak-matrix/issues) page.
+Please visit the [Issues](https://github.com/akai7000/mxcl/issues) page.